 For most teams, the best place to start is with the tool you already have: your Customer Relationship Management (CRM) system.
 Platforms like HubSpot Sales Hub and Salesforce have built-in forecasting features that are perfect for getting started.
 They pull data directly from your sales pipeline, giving you a real-time view of your deals.
 This approach is straightforward and avoids the need for advanced AI or complex setups.
 By using your CRM, you keep all your customer and sales data in one place, which simplifies reporting and ensures everyone is working from the same information.

-Leverage the Power of Spreadsheets
+Getting the Most Out of Spreadsheets

 It’s common for sales managers to rely on spreadsheets, but this approach comes with significant risks.
 In fact, research shows that four out of five managers miss their sales goals when using outdated methods like spreadsheets for forecasting.
 Why?
 Because they are static and incredibly prone to human error.
 A single misplaced formula can throw off your entire projection.
 While a spreadsheet might feel sufficient for a very small team just beginning to track deals, it quickly becomes a bottleneck that leads to wasted effort and poor planning as you grow.